juliesymons/juliesymons.github.io/gettingStarted/index.md

 External data is fed into the compute graph via sensors and output to external sources using actuators.

 Several examples in this tutorial demonstrate some of the basic uses of the *compute graph*.
 In the Counter example, a simple compute graph is wrapped by the CogDebugger.
 The ScalarSensorActuatorExample, defines a simple compute graph then shows some code that steps through the compute graph.
 This example also has a detailed description in the comments about what happens in the first call to `step` of a compute graph.
 The ActuatorExample shows yet another way to invoke the use of a compute graph.

-*add some snippets*
+Here are some code snippets from [ScalarSensorActuatorExample](https://github.com/hpe-cct/cct-tutorial/blob/master/src/main/scala/tutorial/libcog/sensors/ScalarSensorActuatorExample.scala):

+    val cg = new ComputeGraph {
+      val date = new Sensor(Shape(3), getTime)
+      val printer = new Actuator(date, printIterator)
+    }
+    ...

+    println("First ComputeGraph step")
+    cg.step(1)

+    for(i<-0 until 10){
+      Thread.sleep(1000)
+      println("")
+      println("Stepping ComputeGraph again.")
+      cg.step(1)
+    }

+    //release ComputeGraph resources.
+This must be done explicitly to shutdown the Actor system. cg.release

-The most common methods of a compute graph are *step*, *reset*, and *release*.
-You can also use *save* to save a compute graph and its state.
+The most common methods of a compute graph are `step`, `reset`, and `release`.
+You can also use `save` to save a compute graph and its state.

-The Programming Cog Applications chapter of the Programming Tutorial document has a lot of detail about the internals of  compute graph For more details about the tick two steps reset
+The [Programming Cog Applications](../programmingGuide/#user-defined-operators/#programming-cog-applications) section of the Programming Guide has more detail about the internals of the compute graph.

 ## Neural Network Toolkit